openedx/edx-documentation/en_us/install_operations/source/configuration/sites/index.rst

 To set configuration properties for an individual site, do the following.

 #.
 Log into the Django admin site for your Open edX site.

-..
-Confirm all UI after this point in the procedure.

 #.
 Select **Site Configurations** to open the
    ``http://{hostname}/admin/site_configuration/siteconfiguration`` page.